Lil Wayne – 'Funeral' review

 There are a few flourishes of introspection (“Never Mind”), but there are also plenty of moments that make you question whether Wayne, who is staring right down the barrel of 40, is scared to grow up.
 Some of the references to drug-taking feel particularly regressive, especially given all the high-profile fatal overdoses rap has endured over recent years.

 Then again, Wayne has always come across more like a surreal character from a comic book than a relatable person with bills to pay.
-It’s that clear some artists will always be young-at-heart, and are we really wise to expect a shape-shifting rapper, who has spent his whole career telling us he is not a human being, to start rapping about financial literacy and taking his daughter to school?
+It’s clear that some artists will always be young-at-heart, and are we really wise to expect a shape-shifting rapper, who has spent his whole career telling us he is not a human being, to start rapping about financial literacy and taking his daughter to school?

-Some may call the playful immaturity a weakness, but the most successful moments of ‘Funeral’ see Lil Wayne’s leaning into being a big kid.
+Some may call the playful immaturity a weakness, but the most successful moments of ‘Funeral’ see Lil Wayne leaning into being a big kid.
 You should let Wayne be Wayne and enjoy the ride, but just make sure you brace yourself for a few uncomfortable bumps along the way.

 Release date: January 31